jssteinberg/some-makeup/src/routes/style/+page.md

 [modern-normalize][mn],
 [CSS Remedy][cr],
 [sanitize.css][sc] and similar---updated for all major browsers and with the latest CSS properties.
+*The actual few, up-to-date, low-level CSS rules you want below your styling.*

 <Details>
 <em slot="summary">Notes & Tips</em>